What Is Produced Water Treatment?

 Common Techniques:

-- Chemical Oxidation (Ozone, Hydrogen Peroxide, Chlorine, UV) – Breaks down organic pollutants and disinfects water.
+- Chemical oxidation (Ozone, Hydrogen Peroxide, Chlorine, UV) – Breaks down organic pollutants and disinfects the water.

-- Demulsification – Breaks oil-water emulsions to enhance separation.
+- Demulsification – Breaks up oil-water emulsions so oil separates more easily from water.

-Best for: Removing dissolved organics, oil emulsions, and specific contaminants like heavy metals.
+Best for: Targeting dissolved organics, stubborn oil emulsions, and contaminants like heavy metals that are tough to remove with physical treatment alone.

 -